 The Director IT and Information Security Officer has been delegated day-to-day authority to manage the security program and has been identified in the security governance and accountability framework.
 The nature of the reporting relationship to the President and Scientific Director is described.
-The security governance and accountability framework also sets out the responsibilities and obligations of the positions that have been delegated day-to-day authority to manage the security program and identify the other individuals, committees and teams that support the positions that have been delegated day-to-day authority to manage the security program.
+The security governance and accountability framework also sets out the responsibilities and obligations of the positions that have been delegated day-to-day authority to manage the security program and identify the other individuals, committees and teams that support the positions that have been delegated day-to-day authority to manage the security program and their role in respect of the security program.

 The role of the Board of Directors in respect of the security program is also addressed.
 The security governance and accountability framework also sets out the frequency with which and the method and manner by which the Board of Directors is updated with respect to the security program, the agents responsible for providing such updates and the matters with respect to which the Board of Directors is required to be updated.
-The Board of Directors is updated as needed.
+The Board of Directors receives a written report of corporate indicators, of which security is such an indicator, on both a quarterly and annual basis.